Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Observations

 For AT2024qfm, \swift\ obtained 12 observations, from $t_{\text{obs}}\sim8$--133\,d after the first optical detection.
 We visually inspected the images and discarded one observation (ID 00016748006) because the source landed on the XRT detector's hot column.
 The X-ray light curve shows a general decline, with the exception of one observation (ID 00016748007) which showed a significant rebrightening.
 This observation was extremely short, with 233\,s of raw exposure but only 40\,s of clean data.
 Two source counts were detected at the position of AT2024qfm; using the \citet{Kraft1991} approach of the \swift\ tools, the implied detection significance is 99.83\% (just over 3-$\sigma$).
 Closer inspection of the data revealed no clear reason why this would be an erroneous measurement.

 For purpose of comparison and for completeness, we also analyze three early \emph{Swift} XRT observations of the LFBOT CSS161010.
 Late-time (100\,d) observations were presented in \citet{coppejans2020}, while upper limits for these early observations were presented in \citet{Gutierrez2024} (see their Appendix~A.1).
 We find a very marginal (3.3-$\sigma$) detection in the first epoch, and non detections in the subsequent two epochs.
-Our upper limits are within a factor of a few of those in \citet{Gutierrez2024}.
-We also show the \chandra\ detections of AT2023fhn published by \citet{chrimesfhn}, using the revised values in \citet{nayana2025}.
+Our upper limits are within a factor of three of those in \citet{Gutierrez2024}, who presented binned measurements.
+We also show the 0.2--10\,keV \chandra\ measurements of AT2023fhn published by \citet{chrimesfhn}, using the revised values in \citet{nayana2025}.